Disaster Movie: Worst lists

 It was featured in Empire's 50 Worst Movies Ever poll, in 14th place.
 In 2012 it was included in Total Film's 66 Worst Movies Ever list.
 The MRQE's included it on its 50 Worst Movies list, where it has a score of 19, one of the lowest scores on the site.
 Disaster Movie became the lowest ranked film on IMDb's Bottom 100 list days after its premiere.

 Accolades

 On January 21, 2009, the film received six nominations for the 29th Golden Raspberry Awards.
-The nominations were for Worst Picture, Worst Supporting Actress (Electra), Worst Supporting Actress (Kardashian), Worst Director, Worst Screenplay, and Worst Prequel, Remake, Rip-Off, or Sequel.
+The nominations were for Worst Picture, Worst Supporting Actress (Electra), Worst Supporting Actress (Kardashian), Worst Director, Worst Screenplay, and Worst Prequel, Remake, Rip-Off, or Sequel (the latter three categories were shared with Meet the Spartans).
 Kardashian acknowledged her nomination on her blog, where she commented, "It's an honor just being nominated!"